 Timing is Everything

-When traveling with toddlers, timing is everything.
+When flying with twins (and toddlers in general), timing is everything.
 Do your best to book a flight at a time that your children are normally happy.

 Since our flight was relatively short (just over 3 hours), I went ahead and booked a flight during nap time.